vsolheim/Demo-ModelConverters-Epi-ContentApi/README.md

 ```

 ### BasePageConverter
-This handles the actual transformation.
+Handles the actual transformation.
 The `HandlesType()` method tells which type of IContent the converter supports. `ModelConverterLoader.cs` uses this to decide which converter to use. `TransformContent()` naturally handles the transformation.
 It first uses EPiServer's own mapper, then leaves you free to add additional properties.
-In this base-converter you could add properties all pages should have.
 ``` C#
 public class BasePageConverter : IContentModelConverter
     {